-Reasonable opportunity for public comment on the Transportation Improvement Program is provided before it is approved by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+Reasonable opportunity for public comment on the Transportation Improvement Program is provided before it is approved by the Metropolitan Transportation Planning Organization.
 The Transportation Improvement Program process utilizes visualization techniques that are understandable to the interested and affected public.
 The proposed Transportation Improvement Program is published or otherwise made available for review and comment.
 Similarly, the approved Transportation Improvement Program is published or otherwise made readily available for information purposes.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area provides affected public transit agencies, representatives of transportation agency employees, private providers of transportation, freight shippers, bicycle and pedestrian facility users, disabled persons, other interested parties, and members of the general public with a reasonable opportunity to comment on the Transportation Improvement Program.
+The Metropolitan Transportation Planning Organization provides affected public transit agencies, representatives of transportation agency employees, private providers of transportation, freight shippers, bicycle and pedestrian facility users, disabled persons, other interested parties, and members of the general public with a reasonable opportunity to comment on the Transportation Improvement Program.

-The regular meeting schedule for the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the advisory committees is used to gather public input to adopt or amend the Transportation Improvement Program.
+The regular meeting schedule for the Metropolitan Transportation Planning Organization and the advisory committees is used to gather public input to adopt or amend the Transportation Improvement Program.
 As with other documents:

-- The proposed Transportation Improvement Program is prepared and made available to the public at no charge on the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area website and at Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area office where it is also available for purchase at a nominal cost; - Prior to the annual adoption of Transportation Improvement Program, a display advertisement is published in The Independent Florida Alligator, The Gainesville Sun and Gainesville Guardian which includes identification of major roadway projects on a map; and - Should the final Transportation Improvement Program differ significantly from the one which has been made available for public comment by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, an additional opportunity for public comment on the revised Transportation Improvement Program is made available.
+- The proposed Transportation Improvement Program is prepared and made available to the public at no charge on the Metropolitan Transportation Planning Organization website and at Metropolitan Transportation Planning Organization office where it is also available for purchase at a nominal cost; - Prior to the annual adoption of Transportation Improvement Program, a display advertisement is published in The Independent Florida Alligator, The Gainesville Sun and Gainesville Guardian which includes identification of major roadway projects on a map; and - Should the final Transportation Improvement Program differ significantly from the one which has been made available for public comment by the Metropolitan Transportation Planning Organization, an additional opportunity for public comment on the revised Transportation Improvement Program is made available.